TatianaShavrina/taiga_site/index.md

 - rare words studying, frequency dictionaries - literary magazines, social media
 - morphological and syntactic parsers - any resource with respect to the genre

-By now, about 500 millions of words are 50% literary texts (33 literary magazines), 25% of news (4 popular sites) and 25% of other (popular science, culture mags, social networks, amateur poems and prose), with documentation [available](https://tatianashavrina.github.io/taiga_site/segments).

 Taiga corpus is an ambitious project to become the largest fully available webcorpus constructed from open text sources.
 Taiga corpus is: